-These were, of course, differences in the degree of routineness across the programs and across the departments within the programs; however, all the departments in all four programs-from the most routine to the least-had come under great pressure to adopt a more mature process orientation.
-Partly this was due to pressure to conform to the expectations of key customers, and partly it was because progress towards higher CMM Levels appeared to at least some influential insiders as a valuable opportunity for technical process improvement.
+Notwithstanding these differences, all the departments in all four programs - from the most routine to the least - had come under great pressure to adopt a more mature process orientation.
+Partly this was due to pressure to conform the expectations of key customers, and partly it was because progress towards higher CMM Levels appeared to at least some influential insiders as a valuable opportunity for technical process improvement - as a "more advanced model."
 As a result of these external and internal pressures, all four programs had considerably increased the degree of standardization and formalization of all the aspects of the development process.
-The two high-maturity programs (A and C) had gone significantly further than Programs B and D, with detailed Instructions specifying the work of even the development functions.
+The two highmaturity programs (A and C) had gone significantly further than B and D, with detailed Instructions specifying the work of even the Development functions.